Probing many-body dynamics in a two dimensional dipolar spin ensemble

 \textit{Decoherence profile}---The functional form of the probe's decoherence, $C(t)$, encodes a number of features of the many-body system.
 We begin by elucidating them in the context of Ramsey spectroscopy.
 First, one expects a somewhat sharp cross-over in the behavior of $C(t)$ at the correlation time $\tau_c$.
 For early times, $t \ll \tau_c$, the phase variance accumulates as in a ballistic trajectory with $\chi \sim t^2$, while for late times, $t \gg \tau_c$, the variance accumulates as in a random walk with $\chi \sim t$~\cite{anderson1953exchange, hu1974theory, salikhov1981theory}.
 This leads to a simple prediction: namely, that the stretch-power, $\beta$, of the probe's exponential decay (i.e.~$-\log C(t) \sim t^\beta$) changes from $D/\alpha$ to $D/2\alpha$ at the correlation time [Fig.~\ref{fig:fig1}(f)].

-Second, moving beyond Ramsey measurements by changing the filter function, one can probe even more subtle properties of the many-body noise.
-In particular, a spin-echo sequence filters out the leading order DC contribution from the many-body noise spectrum, allowing one to investigate higher-order correlation functions of the spin-flip dynamics.
+Second, moving beyond Ramsey measurements by changing the filter function, one can probe more subtle properties of the many-body noise.
+In particular, a spin-echo sequence filters out the leading order DC contribution from the many-body noise spectrum, allowing one to investigate higher-frequency correlations of the spin-flip dynamics.
 Different types of spin-flip dynamics naturally lead to different phase distributions.
 For the case of Gaussian noise, one finds that (at early times) $\chi \sim t^3$; however, in the case of telegraph noise the analysis is more subtle, since higher-order moments of $\phi(t)$ must be taken into account.
-This leads to markedly different early time predictions for $\beta$---dependent on both the measurement sequence as well as the many-body noise~[Table~\ref{tab:table1}].
+This leads to markedly different early-time predictions for $\beta$---dependent on both the measurement sequence as well as the many-body noise~[Table~\ref{tab:table1}].